Read these helpful tips if you’d like to SUP (stand-up paddle board), kayak or canoe with your dog.

 If Fido runs as soon as you get near a river, lake or ocean then you need to start desensitizing him to water, but that’s another article, for the sake of the topic at hand, we’re going to assume your dog does like water and is comfortable swimming.

-While it is true all dogs can swim, some are a bit more comfortable and agile in the water.
-All breeds, ages and sizes of dogs can SUP, kayak and even canoe, but their size and weight might determine what kind of watercraft will work best.
+While it is true most dogs can swim, some are a bit more comfortable and agile in the water.
+Dogs of all ages and sizes can SUP, kayak and even canoe, but their breed, size and weight might determine what kind of watercraft will work best.
 Teeny Chihuahuas and even 135 lb Great Danes can have fun doing water sports but making sure they’re comfortable and introduced to the equipment correctly is paramount.

 If you’re renting a SUP, kayak or canoe we suggest you introduce your dog to it on land first.
-Place the watercraft on the beach or loading area first and let your dog smell it and walk around it.
+Place the watercraft on the grass, beach or loading area and let your dog smell it and walk around it.
+You can sit in/on it and encourage your dog to come near you.
+Again, don’t ever force your dog, use positive reinforcement and praise.

 Once he seems comfortable coax him to place his paws on it, then walk over it.